-- Who participates in the Annual Fund?
+Who participates in the Annual Fund?

-Members of the entire Seneca Academy community participate in the Annual fund.
+Members of the entire Seneca Academy community participate in the Annual Fund.
 The school requests donations from current and past parents, trustees, faculty, grandparents, and friends from the community.
 The broad participation Seneca Academy enjoys from all these groups shows the widespread support for Seneca Academy’s mission.

-- Why is participation in the Annual Fund so important?
+Why is participation in the Annual Fund so important?

 Meeting Seneca Academy’s budget needs requires contributions – of all sizes – from the entire community.
 In addition, the school seeks grants from foundations and non-profit organizations.
 These groups are more inclined to award grants to schools that have high participation levels.
 So whether you are giving $20 or $3,000, the most important part is that you are giving.

 Does Seneca Academy accept matching gifts?

 Yes!
 Seneca Academy is grateful to the many corporations that support the school through their generous matching gift programs.
 This kind of corporate support makes a significant contribution to Seneca as it can double or triple the size of your gift.
-Please contact your employer’s human resource department for information on matching gifts to schools.

 How much should we give?